murulii/ud11/README.md

 ####
 ### Prerequisites
-- JDK 1.8 or later
+- JDK 1.8 or later muruli
 - Maven 3 or later
 - MySQL 5.6 or later